How to Reset Your Life in 7 Days Using the Keys to Succeeding

 Your Day 1 Tasks:

-1. Life Assessment – Rate your satisfaction (1-10) in eight key areas: Career, Finances, Health, Relationships, Personal Growth, Environment, Recreation, and Spirituality/Purpose.
+1. Life Assessment – On a sheet of paper or in your journal, rate your satisfaction (1–10) in eight areas: Career, Finances, Health, Relationships, Personal Growth, Environment, Recreation, and Spirituality/Purpose.
+Example: Career 6, Health 5, Relationships 7.

 — Key to Succeeding #1: Clarity